West Hartford, Vermont

-West Hartford is an unincorporated community village in the town of Hartford, Windsor County, Vermont.
-It is the most rural of Hartford's five villages, situated on the White River and crossed by the Appalachian Trail.
-Almost half of the village was wiped out by a flood in 1927.
-Some areas have been developed for residential use, but significant forest, farming, and open land remains.
-West Hartford has a country store, a post office, many shops, a small library, and a town park along the White River, which is also a popular fishing site.
-The village center is listed on the National Register of Historic Places as the West Hartford Village Historic District.
+West Hartford is an unincorporated community village in the town of Hartford, Windsor County, Vermont, United States.
+It is one of Hartford's five villages, situated on the White River and crossed by the Appalachian Trail.

+West Hartford no longer has a post office, but still has a local library, and a town park.
+The White River, is a nearby fishing site.
+The village's center is listed on the National Register of Historic Places as the West Hartford Village Historic District.

 Geography

 West Hartford is located in far northern Hartford, seven river miles up the White River from its mouth at the Connecticut River.
 Its center is at geographical coordinates 43° 42′ 44" North, 72° 25′ 7" West (43.71212, -72.418541).
 The White River runs through the Village and along Clifford Park.